Learn how to make this basic mince recipe in only a few simple steps. Its the perfect mince with sauce ideal for spag Bol, lasagnes and more.

-This basic mince recipe is so versatile, you can use it to make dishes like spag bol, cottage pie and chilli con carne.
+This basic mince recipe is so versatile and takes only 55 minutes to prepare and cook.
+With a rich tomato based sauce, and plenty of hidden veggies this classic sauce recipe is ideal for the whole family.
+This recipe uses minced beef but you can swap it for other mince types too including lamb, pork, turkey or even Quorn for a vegetarian option.
+You can use this recipe as a base to make dishes like spag bol, cottage pie and chilli con carne.
 This quick and easy recipe is a great way of making the most out of your minced meat.

 - 1tbsp sunflower oil